claesmnyberg/nfscli/ReadMe.md

 to configuration files and installed packages, which is crucial when visiting systems for example in a red-team operation.

+A part from the NFSv3 specific implementations, it also support spoofing your src IPv4, to simplify access to those exports limited to certain hosts.

 This implementation allow for regular file transfers in both directions, as well as hexdump/patch at certain offset in given files, which makes it a complete attack tool.
 The curios reader should look into the mknod